kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

    active before the API server begins processing requests.
 There must be no gap during startup when requests are handled but admission controls are not yet active.

-2. Isolated universe: Manifest-based admission control exists in a tightly scoped, hidden, and isolated universe.
+2. Isolated universe: Manifest-based admission control exists in a tightly scoped and isolated universe.
 It may not reference API resources, nor vice-versa.
 This means no paramKind support, no service references, and no dynamic credentials.
+The manifest-based admission control objects will not be exposed as REST API visible API objects.

 3. Enable platform-level protection: Manifest-based admission control can intercept and enforce policies on API-based admission control resources (VAP/MAP/VAPB/MAPB/VWC/MWC), providing a